Glorious Godfrey: Fictional character biography

-Godfrey has a sister named Amazing Grace who is also a member of Darkseid's Elite.
-The siblings have similar powers.
-Whereas Amazing Grace's specialty is manipulation, Godfrey's is persuasion.
+Godfrey and his sister Amazing Grace are members of Darkseid's Elite who possess similar mind control powers.

-In his first appearance he confronts the Forever People, who had stumbled upon a recruitment program for Earth-based warriors for Darkseid.
-He personally leads an attack of Justifiers that almost kills the young warrior Serafin.
-Despite the efforts of the Forever People's semi-sentient Super-Cycle, Godfrey's attack would have succeeded in killing Serafin; however, Highfather chose at that moment to recall all his people (and the cycle) home via teleportation.
+In his first appearance, Godfrey confronts the Forever People, who had stumbled upon a recruitment program for Earth-based warriors for Darkseid, and almost kills one of their members, Serifan.
+Despite the efforts of the Forever People's semi-sentient Super-Cycle, Godfrey's attack would have succeeded in killing Serifan; however, Highfather chose at that moment to recall all his people (and the cycle) home via teleportation.

-Godfrey remained a relatively unimportant character until 1986, when Legends (the first crossover since the Crisis on Infinite Earths) was published.
-In it, Darkseid attempts to deprive the world of its heroes, not only so that they would be ineffective against Darkseid, but also in the hopes that the people of Earth would more willingly surrender to his rule.

-The first phase of the plan consists simply of creating immense amounts of collateral damage by sending creatures to Earth to fight the superheroes.
+In Legends, Darkseid attempts to deprive the world of its heroes, not only so that they would be ineffective against Darkseid, but also in the hopes that the people of Earth would more willingly surrender to his rule.
+The first phase of the plan consists of creating immense collateral damage by sending creatures to Earth to fight the superheroes.
 The public begins to resent the heroes in their midst, and therefore Darkseid starts the second phase of his plan by sending the master manipulator Glorious Godfrey to Earth.
 Assuming the identity of G. Gordon Godfrey (a reference to G. Gordon Liddy), he starts a hate campaign against the superheroes that proves to be very effective, riling the public and ultimately leading to a presidential decision to outlaw any super-heroic activity.
 The final phase of the plan consists of the Apokoliptian warhounds, cybernetic creatures that are bonded to human hosts, for which Godfrey is able to find an ample number of 'volunteers' among his hypnotized public.
 He leads his charges to Washington D.C., only to be confronted by a cadre of assembled heroes.

-The heroes are able to defeat the Warhounds and separate them from their human hosts, with Godfrey jeopardising his image when he strikes a little girl who had been standing between the heroes and Godfrey's group of adults.
-After his initial weak attempt to justify his attack fails, Godfrey makes one last ploy by putting on the helmet of Doctor Fate in the hopes of obtaining his awesome might.
-Instead, the helmet mindwipes Godfrey, leaving him nothing more than an empty shell.
-He is sent to Belle Reve sanitarium, which he would later be broken out of by the Female Furies under the order of Darkseid.

-Godfrey has subsequently made brief appearances among assemblages of all the Apokoliptian Gods.
+He obtains Doctor Fate's helmet, but it wipes his mind and leaves him an empty shell.